tknerr/vagrant-vcloud/README.md

     *   vApp Networks (including the NAT & Portforarding rules)
     *   All the VMs and their configuration

-    [x] Destroying Virtual Machines is now possible using their predefined name [x] When the last Virtual Machine is destroyed, vApp will be deleted.
+    [x] Destroying Virtual Machines is now possible using their predefined name
+    [x] When the last Virtual Machine is destroyed, vApp will be deleted
     [ ] Cleaning network NAT rules (portforwarding etc...)

 *   Halt